mathomastech/mathomastech.github.io/README.txt

-Personal website that has basic information about me including an HTML formatted resume, blog site, contact form, and projects I am working on.
+This is my personal website containing my blog, resume, and detailed walk throughs of projects I am working on.